storj-archived/blog/content/post/community/getting-started-with-the-storj-v3-test-network-storj-sdk.md

 from your computer, run:

 ```
-$ rm -r $HOME/storj
+$ storj-sim network destroy$ rm -r $HOME/storj

 $ rm -r $HOME/.storj
 ```

 That’s it! :)

-_This walkthrough was produced for a version of storj-sdk released (01/08/2019).
+_This walkthrough was produced for a version of storj-sim released (01/08/2019).
 The walkthrough may become out of date as Storj marches toward production launch._

 * _Overview of the roadmap here:_ [_https://storj.io/blog/2018/11/upcoming-milestone-releases-on-the-storj-v3-roadmap_](https://storj.io/blog/2018/11/upcoming-milestone-releases-on-the-storj-v3-roadmap)
 * _Full network overview here:_ [_https://storj.io/white-paper_](https://storj.io/white-paper)